-Ivybridge RFC, who were promoted to National Three South West 2015/16, is the constant thread running through the playing days of Henry Slade, who took up the game there 12 years ago and was involved until 2010 with the progressive club.
+Ivybridge RFC, a National Three South-West club, is the constant thread running through the playing days of Henry Slade, who took up the game there 12 years ago and was involved until 2010 with the progressive club.

-Five years on, he became the RPA Young Player of the Year and had scored 216 points, comprising eight tries, 28 conversions and 40 penalty goals in 66 Premiership matches, including all 22 in 2014/15.
+Five years on, he became the RPA Young Player of the Year and has since scored 270 points, comprising nine tries, 42 conversions and 47 penalty goals in 74 Premiership matches, including all 22 in 2014/15.
 His creativity, composure and skilful pass to launch Anthony Watson to the line for the first of his two tries illuminated Henry’s England debut against France in August 2015.

 Two months later, in his first RWC match against Uruguay, he not only showed flashes of inspiration but also scored his maiden Test try.
 He was absent from early December to March last year after sustaining a broken leg but played in the Aviva Premiership final against Saracens two months later.
 His return to international level was off the bench against Fiji last November and he also played against Argentina that month.
 In February, he made his Six Nations debut off the bench for Ben Te’o against Italy and his second try followed against Samoa at Twickenham this November.